McMasterRS/lm_building-modern-SPAs/localization.md

 In CSR, the initial HTML is often minimal, and the client's browser is responsible for rendering the page content.
 The browser loads the necessary JavaScript, which then fetches data and builds the page on the client-side.
 CSR can result in slower initial page loads because the client has to make additional requests for data and execute JavaScript code to render the page.
 This can lead to a "flash of empty content" as the page loads.

+So how does localization works in both server-side rendering and client-side rendering pages?
+In SSR, the localized text strings will be localized and embedded in the HTML contents before sending it back to the client's browser.
+While in CSR, the localization methods will be embedded in the JavaScript logic of the application and client's browser will request the localized text strings once it received the basic HTML and JavaScript contents.

 ## Create Locale Routing Middleware

+To localize your application with `next-intl`, we will need to create a routing middleware that helps to handle all the pages' redirects and rewrites based on the locale the user select manually or by default.

 Create a `[locale]` directory in the `app` directory.
 Then create the `layout.tsx` and `template.tsx` in the `[locale]` directory and move all your `page.tsx` files in there.